kubewarden/docs/docs/writing-policies/go/06-logging.md

 The project has chosen this library as:

 - It works with WebAssembly binaries.
-Other popular logging solutions can't be built to target WebAssembly.
+Other popular logging solutions can't compile to target WebAssembly.
 - It provides [good performance](https://github.com/francoispqt/onelog#benchmarks).
 - It supports structured logging.